 Selection of South African students for entry to the Colleges is the responsibility of the UWC Scholarship Trust of South Africa.
-The timing of the selection process varies, but it is necessary to apply no later than January in the year of entry.
 Most Collegesâ€™ academic years commence in August or September; Waterford KaMhlaba follows the Southern Hemisphere pattern of entry in January.

 Selection is solely on the basis of merit.
 Scholarship support means that students can be selected regardless of their financial means.
 Colleges, National Committees and the International Organisation raise scholarship funds from UWC graduates, friends, foundations, non-governmental organisations, companies, individual benefactors and governments.
 The number of places available to the UWC Scholarship Trust of South Africa in any year depends on the allocation by each College and the scholarship funds available.

 The selection processes include written applications and subsequent regional and national selection days for selected candidates.
 Successful applicants must have the potential to excel academically, but of equal importance is a commitment to community service and enthusiasm for UWCâ€™s ideals.
 The selection process looks for students with an open mind and the personal qualities which will enable them to live and study for two years in an intensive multicultural environment.

 The language of teaching at the Colleges is English.
 Students are expected to learn Italian at UWC Adriatic and Spanish at UWC Costa Rica.
 Applicants should not be discouraged by a lack of knowledge, but an enthusiasm for languages is an advantage for learning the language of instruction and the other languages encountered in daily life.